 Definition

 The VK Video API provides a function for querying capabilities for a single VK Video Profile which is called vkGetPhysicalDeviceVideoCapabilitiesKHR().
 Similar to this function, the VDI VK mapping defines the vkGetPhysicalDeviceCurrentVideoCapabilitiesMPEG()function.
 In contrast to the vkGetPhysicalDeviceVideoCapabilitiesKHR() function, the vkGetPhysicalDeviceCurrentVideoCapabilitiesMPEG()function allows to query the aggregates capabilities of the physical device.
-When it is called with a certain profile, the aggregated capabilities pertains to this given profile.
+When it is called with a certain profile, the aggregated capabilities pertain to this given profile.

 Declaration